USS Jacana: East Coast operations

 After shakedown, Jacana arrived at Charleston, South Carolina, her home port, on 28 May 1955; and, during the year, engaged in tactical training and experimental exercises part of the Navy's ceaseless activity to maintain a superior-readiness capability that incorporates every modern technological advance.
 The motor minesweeper arrived at her new home port, Yorktown, Virginia, on 18 January 1957, and commenced mine warfare exercises in the Chesapeake Bay.

 In addition to participating in mine warfare operations, Jacana performed important search and rescue missions for downed aircraft and engaged in amphibious exercises off Onslow Beach, North Carolina.

 Worthy of note is a disparity of Jacana's armament suite to that indicated for her class.
 Jacana's primary armament was her various minesweeping equipment.
 On her forecastle, Jacana had a WWII-vintage single barrel Oerlikon 20 mm cannon.
 Additionally, she had a supplemental group of small arms including a Browning Automatic Rifle (BAR), two .45 caliber Thompson sub-machine guns, four M1 Garand rifles, and seven Colt M1911 .45 caliber pistols, the single-action, semi-automatic military issue that had been in service since 1911.
 She did not have an 81 mm mortar or two .50 caliber machine guns.

 In July 1960, Jacana proceeded to Eastport, Maine, for the 4th of July celebration.
 Upon return to her home port of Little Creek, Virginia, she performed in local operations with Mine Division 41 through December.
-In January 1961, Jacana proceeded to the Caribbean Sea and operated out of Guantanamo Bay, Cuba performing patrols of the Windward Passage between the East Coast of Cuba and the Dominican Republic returning to home port in April.
+In January 1961, Jacana proceeded to the Caribbean Sea and operated out of Guantánamo Bay, Cuba performing patrols of the Windward Passage between the East Coast of Cuba and the Dominican Republic returning to home port in April.
 At that time she was detached for a two-month overhaul in Portsmouth, Virginia.

 After overhaul and degaussing, she operated out of Roosevelt Roads, Puerto Rico (PR) while participating in an Amphibious exercise on the West end of the island of Viegas, PR.
 She returned to home port and participated in the annual Battle Efficiency "E" Award competition.
 Jacana won the award for LantFleet Coastal Minesweepers, as well as the Communications Green "C" Award and the Minesweeping "M" award that year.